Have you ever used Airbnb? Isn’t it an amazing concept? Renting out unused space has revolutionized the lodging industry.

 - Iron Golem (to be released within 48 months after crowdfunding)

 The final version of Golem will be called Iron Golem.
-When this is released, it will provide developers more freedom to develop apps using an internet connection or apps which run outside of a sandbox.
+When this is released, it will provide developers with more freedom to develop apps using an internet connection or apps which run outside of a sandbox.
 It will be a much more stable and attack-resistant version of Golem.

 Below are some links that will help you stay updated on Golem: